s0lst1c3/s0lst1c3.github.io/_posts/2019-01-31-adding-sslv23-support-to-eaphammer.md

 ![Figure 4](http://s0lst1c3.github.io/images/eaphammer-sslv23/crypto-dot-h-header.png)
 *Figure 4*

-The SSL\_CTX\_set\_options() function shown in *Figure 2* has been included from libssl, and is used to configure libssl at runtime using bitmasks (see: [ https://www.openssl.org/docs/man1.0.2/ssl/SSL_CTX_set_options.html](https://www.openssl.org/docs/man1.0.2/ssl/SSL_CTX_set_options.html)).
+The SSL\_CTX\_set\_options() function shown in *Figure 3* has been included from libssl, and is used to configure libssl at runtime using bitmasks (see: [ https://www.openssl.org/docs/man1.0.2/ssl/SSL_CTX_set_options.html](https://www.openssl.org/docs/man1.0.2/ssl/SSL_CTX_set_options.html)).
 The global variables containing the bitmasks are defined by preprocessor directives in openssl/include/openssl/ssl.h:

 ![Figure 5](http://s0lst1c3.github.io/images/eaphammer-sslv23/libssl-no-sslv-def.png)
 *Figure 5*

- In the snippets of code shown in *Figure 2*, the SSL\_CTX\_set\_options() function is being used to forbid libssl from supporting connections made using SSLv2/3.
+ In the snippet of code shown in *Figure 3*, the SSL\_CTX\_set\_options() function is being used to forbid libssl from supporting connections made using SSLv2/3.

 In conclusion: merely using a build of OpenSSL that has been compiled with SSLv2/3 support isn't enough, because modern versions of hostapd explicitly forbid the use of these protocol versions at runtime.